Origins

 Why is Madagascar chocolate so fruity?

-Madagascar chocolate's signature red-fruit acidity comes from its terroir and genetics: cacao grown in the Sambirano valley and around Nosy Be and Maroantsetra, often with Criollo and Trinitario heritage, naturally develops bright citric and berry notes during fermentation.
+Madagascar's reputation for red-fruit character is usually credited to its terroir and genetics: cacao grown in the Sambirano valley and around Nosy Be and Maroantsetra, often with Criollo and Trinitario heritage, developing citric and berry notes through fermentation.

-Our catalog bears it out: across 190 Madagascar bars, 'fruity' is the dominant flavor family, ahead of spicy and herbal profiles, with bars spanning 30% to 95% cacao.
+Our catalog supports the flavour part of that: across 190 Madagascar bars, 'fruity' is the dominant flavour family, ahead of spicy and herbal profiles, with bars spanning 30% to 95% cacao.
+It does not support the acidity part — most of those bars are profiled low-acidity, so we have dropped the claim that acidity is what drives the fruit.
 If you find most dark chocolate too flat or roasted, Madagascar is usually the origin that converts skeptics — it tastes closer to raspberry and citrus than to coffee.

 Madagascar chocolate guide